teodorakocic/FlightsApi/README.md

 If you want to run this application localy position yourself in the main folder (flights_api) and run commands respectively: cargo build cargo run

 Prerequisite for successfully running this application is to have Rust installation setup and account on MongoDB.
+Correctness and tracking the queries is possible by using Postman.